-- 1. U.S. DOE inform and make the data available to the public in timely manner when contaminant concentrations are detected above a regulatory limit or significantly elevated above normal. - 2.
-Upon request, ATSDR will review sampling data, comment on public health implications, and make recommendations to protect public health. - 3.
-U.S. DOE continue its preventative measures to reduce or prevent any future releases of contaminants to the off-site air, soil, groundwater, and surface water during the decontamination, disassembly, demolition, and transportation of the large process buildings, other structures, and infrastructures that require disposal in off-site waste facilities and the on-site OSWDF. - 4.
-U.S. DOE continue to conduct on-site and off-site radiological and non-radiological environmental monitoring to ensure compliance with laws and regulations and to prevent unnecessary exposures of workers and the assure the public to that their exposure to contaminants is minimal.
+- 1. U.S. DOE inform and make the data available to the public in timely manner if contaminant concentrations are detected above a regulatory limit or significantly elevated above normal. - Upon request, ATSDR will review additional sampling data, comment on public health implications, and make recommendations to protect public health.
+For example, ATSDR could review new CCSE biota sampling data. - 3.
+When the ongoing CCSE Project biota sampling data are available, ATSDR will evaluate the biota data and provide public heath findings and recommendations. - 4.
+U.S. DOE continue its preventative measures to reduce or prevent any future releases of contaminants to the off-site air, soil, groundwater, and surface water during the decontamination, disassembly, demolition, and transportation of the large process buildings, other structures, and infrastructures that require disposal in off-site waste facilities and the onsite OSWDF. - 5.
+U.S. DOE continue to conduct on-site and off-site radiological and non-radiological environmental monitoring to ensure compliance with laws and regulations and to prevent unnecessary exposures of workers and to assure the public that their exposure to contaminants is minimal.